You are currently viewing Unveiling the Key Privileges Available to Private Companies

 5. Flexibility in Management and Ownership

 Private companies have freedom in terms of ownership and management arrangements.
-By defining the duties of directors and officers and establishing rules and procedures that support their corporate goals, shareholders can create their own governance structure.
+Shareholders can create their own governance structure by defining the duties of directors and officers and establishing rules and procedures that support their corporate goals.

 6. Tax Advantages